raspberrypi/documentation/glossary/README.md

 - **TP1/TP2** – Test points.
 - **UART** – Universal Asynchronous Receiver-Transmitter, a protocol for asynchronous serial communication in which the data format and transmission speeds are configurable.
 - **USB** – [Universial Serial Bus](https://en.wikipedia.org/wiki/USB), the main Raspberry Pi models have four USB sockets for connecting USB devices, for example mice or keyboards.
-- **VC4** – The VideoCore4 GPU used on the Raspberry Pi; contains a large number of hardware blocks that handle graphics, cameras, display, CODECs, etc.
+- **VC4, VC6** – The VideoCore4 or Videocore6 GPU used on the Raspberry Pi; contains a large number of hardware blocks that handle graphics, cameras, display, CODECs, etc.
 - **VNC** – A graphical desktop sharing system that uses the Remote Frame Buffer protocol (RFB) to remotely control another computer; see our [official documentation](https://www.raspberrypi.org/documentation/remote-access/vnc/README.md).
 - **Volt (V)** – SI-derived unit for [electrical potential difference](https://en.wikipedia.org/wiki/Volt).
 - **`vcgencmd`** – A Raspberry Pi–specific tool for communicating with the VideoCore4 GPU.